oh-my-neovim/oh-my-neovim/README.md

 ## Uninstalling Oh My Neovim

 If you want to uninstall `oh-my-neovim`, just run `uninstall_oh_my_neovim` from the command-line.
 It will remove itself and revert your previous `neovim` configuration.

+## Self-Promotion

+Like Oh My Neovim?
+Follow the repository on [https://github.com/yacut/oh-my-neovim](https://github.com/yacut/oh-my-neovim) and vote for it.

+## License

+Oh My Neovim is released under the [MIT license](LICENSE).